CRMSS Ontario 2024

-A major focus of the week's work is singing together as one choir, exploring larger scale, mainly sacred a capella music of the Renaissance.
+A major focus of the week's work is singing together as one large choir, exploring larger scale, mainly sacred a capella music of the Renaissance.
 The specific repertoire chosen to complement our 40-part pieces will depend on the distribution of voices amongst the course participants and we will endeavour to explore what 'extravagant' meant during the Renaissance in different countries and at different times.

 We will also divide the participants into two smaller chamber groups which work separately, and look at repertoire different from what is covered in the tutti group.